Organisations can sponsor foreign nationals to undertake workplace-based training.

 Training (Subclass 407) Visa

-Please note that that there are certain differences in eligibility requirements for the different Training (Subclass 407) visa streams.
+Please note that there are certain differences in eligibility requirements for the different Training (Subclass 407) visa streams.
 In all cases, this is general information, and you should contact us or an immigration lawyer prior to making any decisions.

 Sponsorship requirements